-- If the indication AUTO does not light up after starting (the ignition must have been switched off for at least 10 minutes): See Cancelling programming of ACC. - If you think that the ACC system is not functioning satisfactorily you should: 1.
-Check that the cigarette lighter plug is in its socket (since if the socket is empty heated air can flow out and affect the cabin sensor). - 2.
-Recalibrate: See the section headed Calibration. - If the battery has been disconnected or has died, the ACC system should be recalibrated: See Calibration.
+- If the indication AUTO does not light up after starting (the ignition must have been switched off for at least 10 minutes): See "Cancelling program I", page 90. - If you think that the ACC system is not functioning satisfactorily you should: - 1 Check that the cigarette lighter plug is in its socket (since if the socket is empty heated air can flow out and affect the cabin sensor). - 2 Recalibrate: See the section headed Calibration, page 90. - If the battery has been disconnected or has died, the ACC system should be recalibrated: See Calibration, pag 90.